Rifaditya/Lazy-Gold-Progression/README.md

 ## 📖 Overview

-In vanilla Minecraft, Gold equipment is often overlooked due to its low durability and underwhelming stats compared to Iron. **Lazy Gold Progression** addresses this by transforming Gold into a legitimate mid-game tier, bridging the gap between Stone and Iron tools while adding unique characteristics that make it worthwhile to craft and use.
+In vanilla Minecraft, Gold equipment is often overlooked due to its low durability and underwhelming stats compared to Iron. **Vanilla Outsider: Gold Progression** addresses this by transforming Gold into a legitimate mid-game tier, bridging the gap between Stone and Iron tools while adding unique characteristics that make it worthwhile to craft and use.

-This mod is part of the **Lazy Mods** collection, designed to enhance vanilla gameplay without being intrusive or overly complex.
+This mod is part of the **Vanilla Outsider** collection — mods that enhance vanilla Minecraft using only vanilla items, bringing an outsider's perspective to pure vanilla gameplay.

 ---